IHE/ITI.mCSD/input/pagecontent/ITI-90.md

 A Care Services Selective Consumer may query on Location Resources.
 A Care Services Selective Supplier shall return a Bundle of matching Location Resources.
-The Location Resource shall be further constrained as described in Table 2:3.90.4.2.2.2-1.
-The Element column in Table 2:3.90.4.2.2.2-1 references the object model defined at [http://hl7.org/fhir/R4/location.html#resource](http://hl7.org/fhir/R4/location.html#resource).
+The Location Resource shall be further constrained as described in Table 2:3.90.4.2.2.2-1 and in the [Location Profile for mCSD](StructureDefinition-IHE.mCSD.Location.html).
+The Element column in Table
+2:3.90.4.2.2.2-1 references the object model defined at [http://hl7.org/fhir/R4/location.html#resource](http://hl7.org/fhir/R4/location.html#resource).